Skip to content

 Wide grey river with a blue wooden fishing boat in the foreground and a large bubble shapred glass building on the far side of the river in Newcastle.
 Best cities to visit in northern england

-Countless other things to do in Newcastle include vibrant nightlife and culture, exploring Chinatown and Grainger Town (Grainger Market has a unique Marks & Spencer), crossing funky Millennium Bridge and gazing at the futuristic Sage Gateshead Performing Arts Centre, and visiting the impressive Angel of the North art installation (a few km outside Newcastle).
+Countless other things to do in Newcastle include vibrant nightlife and culture, exploring Chinatown and Grainger Town (Grainger Market has a unique Marks & Spencer), crossing the funky Millennium Bridge for a view of the the futuristic The Glasshouse International Centre for Music, and visiting the impressive Angel of the North art installation (a few km outside Newcastle).
 Be sure to hoist a pint at Old George Inn (est 1582) – a favourite pub of King Charles I.

 RECOMMENDED TOUR: Self-Guided City Sightseeing Treasure Hunt Game – from £9.99pp